The Australian government has modified film classification laws as follows:

 which toured Australia in 2004, included film footage of such a graphic and sexual nature the board classified it R18+.

 But censorship of the performing arts, which traditionally came under state obscenity laws, has almost entirely disappeared.

-and depictions of "free love".
+depictions of "free love".
 The chief secretary of NSW, Eric Willis, had the final say over whether Sydney audiences would see the nude scene.
-His reported view was that the nudity was completely unnecessary but that its brevity
+His reported view was that the nudity was completely unnecessary but that its brevity made its

 In the visual arts, the question of obscenity (whether a work offends contemporary community standards) has been a question for the courts.

 The last blasphemy prosecution in an Australian jurisdiction was initiated by George Pell, then Catholic Archbishop of Melbourne, against Andres Serrano's photomontage Piss Christ, a photograph of a crucifix submerged in urine.
 It

 failed in the Victorian Supreme Court, apparently defeated by uncertainty surrounding the Victorian blasphemy law and a view that the work was unlikely to cause public unrest.
 (We don't have laws that cover bad taste.)
 As it happened, the work

 was physically attacked in two incidents during the exhibition's opening weekend and the director of the National Gallery of Victoria closed the show to protect the gallery and its staff.